salesforce/storm-dynamic-spout/README.md

 When your topology is deployed with a `DynamicSpout` and it starts up, the `DynamicSpout` will first start the `SpoutMonitor`.
 The `SpoutMonitor` will watch for `VirtualSpout` instances that are added to it, this is typically handled by a `SpoutHandler` instance that is configured on the `DynamicSpout`.
 Each `VirtualSpout` will create a `Consumer` that leverages a starting `ConsumerState` to begin it's work.

 ## Configuration
-All of these options can be found inside of [SidelineSpoutConfig](src/main/java/com/salesforce/storm/spout/dynamic/config/SidelineSpoutConfig.java).
+All of these options can be found inside of [SpoutConfig](src/main/java/com/salesforce/storm/spout/dynamic/config/SpoutConfig.java).

 [//]: <> (DYNAMIC_SPOUT_CONFIGURATION_BEGIN_DELIMITER)
+### Dynamic Spout Configuration Options
 Config Key | Type | Required | Description | Default Value |
 ---------- | ---- | -------- | ----------- | ------------- |
 spout.consumer.class | String |  | Defines which Consumer implementation to use.
 Should be a full classpath to a class that implements the Consumer interface. | com.salesforce.storm.spout.dynamic.kafka.Consumer